Skip to main content

 • Web-optimized video

-Produce WebM files with VP9 for fast-loading, high-quality video on websites.
+Produce WebM files with VP9 and Opus for fast-loading, high-quality video on websites.

 How it works

-The converter runs FFmpeg compiled to WebAssembly, which means every codec and container combination supported by FFmpeg is available without leaving the browser.
-Transcoding is the technical term for what happens: the source stream is decoded to raw YUV frames, then re-encoded into the target codec.
-This is lossy for any lossy-to-lossy conversion because every encode-decode cycle discards some information that cannot be recovered.
-For quality-critical workflows, transcoding once is fine; transcoding the same file repeatedly through different formats (H.264 to H.265 to H.264 again) accumulates generation loss that becomes visible after a few cycles.
+The converter runs FFmpeg compiled to WebAssembly, so the whole transcode happens in your browser and the file is never uploaded.
+Transcoding means the source is decoded to raw frames and re-encoded into the target codec, which is lossy for any lossy-to-lossy conversion because each encode-decode cycle discards some information that cannot be recovered.
+Converting once is fine; round-tripping the same file through several formats accumulates visible generation loss after a few cycles.

 Frequently asked questions